 Overall winner: Is Chase better than Revolut?

 It’s pretty close between them, but Revolut wins 3-2 out of all the categories.
-They are both competitive options if you want an app-based bank or e-money account that helps you manage your spending on the go.
+They are both competitive options if you want an app-based bank account that helps you manage your spending on the go.

 On the other hand, if you prefer an account that has a greater range of app features and account types, as well as giving you the option of sending money abroad, you might prefer to look at Revolut.